Let's Dance (David Bowie album): Side two

 "Cat People (Putting Out Fire)" was recorded in 1981 by Bowie and Giorgio Moroder as the theme song for the 1982 film Cat People.
 Bowie was unhappy with the original version and asked Rodgers to remake it for Let's Dance.
 O'Leary describes the remake as "more aggressive".
 He praises Vaughan's guitar solo as superior to the original, but criticises Bowie's vocals as inferior.
 Pegg also considers the Let's Dance version to be inferior and laments that the remake became the better known version.

 The album ends with "Shake It", which Pegg calls "a likable enough piece of fluff".
 O'Leary describes the track as a summary of Bowie's "bad habits" of the 1980s: "an indifference to quality".
 Biographer Marc Spitz writes that its sound is a precursor to U2's 1993 song "Lemon".

 Release

+Music videos

 After delivering the album to the label, Bowie travelled to Australia in February 1983 to film the music videos for the first two singles, "Let's Dance" and "China Girl".
 He directed the video for "Let's Dance" with David Mallet, the director of Bowie's Lodger and "Ashes to Ashes" videos.
 The video has nothing to do with the song itself, except for a brief glimpse of red shoes.
 It follows a young Australian Aboriginal couple doing various activities that seduce them to the commercialism of white urban Australia.
 Bowie appears and sings the lyrics into the camera.
 The video is an allegory meant to represent the treatment of Aboriginals by white Australian capitalists.
 The video for "China Girl", again directed by Mallet, is similar in its theme of clashing perspectives, juxtaposing Sydney executives against the city's Chinese population.
 It features New Zealand actress Geeling Ng who recreates the famous beach scene from From Here to Eternity (1953) with Bowie.
 Buckley says that the provocative allegories and scenes of the videos guaranteed heavy rotation on MTV.